By CLTure News

 Donald Walter, who teaches orchestra at Northwest Guilford Middle School and Northwest Guilford High School has grown enrollment in band and orchestra to more than 360 students overseeing the expansion of the program according to the school’s website.
 In 2015, Walter was named the Guilford County Schools Arts Educator of the Year and the NCMEA Orchestra Section Western Region Orchestra Director of the Year.

-The Music Educator Award recipient will be announced in January 2021 during Grammy week.
+The Music Educator Award recipient will be announced during Grammy week.
 Nominate a teacher for the 2022 Grammy Music Educator Award.

 Update 1/6/2021: The 2021 Grammys have been rescheduled for March 14.